-- In another container, whisk the Witch Hazel Hydrosol with the Borax.
+- In another container, whisk the Witch Hazel Hydrosol (add the Borax now, if you are using).
 Warm these ingredients until they reach the same temperature as the melted oils/wax.

 - Whisk the melted oils swiftly as you pour the Witch Hazel mixture into them in a slow, steady stream.
 Continue whisking the lotion as it cools.
 The lotion will thicken as it cools, but will not fully stabilize for at least five full minutes.
 Whisk continuously for up to ten minutes to ensure a stable emulsion.

-- Once the lotion has cooled and thickened completely, whisk in the Peppermint Essential Oil (and Grapefruit Seed Extract if you are using it.)
+- Once the lotion has cooled and thickened completely, whisk in the Peppermint Essential Oil and Grapefruit Seed Extract.